awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 ## Create a security group<a name="creating-security-group"></a>

+Although you can use the default security group for your instances, you might want to create your own groups to reflect the different roles that instances play in your system\.

+By default, new security groups start with only an outbound rule that allows all traffic to leave the instances\.
+You must add rules to enable any inbound traffic or to restrict the outbound traffic\.

-You can create a custom security group using one of the following methods\.
-You must specify the VPC for which you're creating the security group\.
+A security group can be used only in the VPC for which it is created\.

 ------
 #### [ New console ]